Bennett-Tabasco/basic-discord-bot-template/README.md

 update notes (8th june 2021 9:16PM):
 - help commands has been moved to help_commands.py file
+- ban, tempban, unban, kick, mute and unmute commands has been moved to security.py file

 upadate notes (4th june 2021 6:02PM):
 - added mute and unmute commands